TheLostHomeyAppRepositories/com.athom.zevercloud/README.md

 Every ZeverSolar plant is a device which you can monitor in homey.

+### Requesting the app and secret key from zeversolar

+Mail to service.eu@zeversolar.net , the app & key fields are hidden fields on your zevercloud account

 ### Retrieving the api key of a plant

 When you go this page https://www.zevercloud.com/station/update and add step 5 you can get the api key of your plant.
 Use this api key as input for this app.